Premium Friday campaign kicks off in effort to boost consumer spending | The Japan Times

 East Japan Railway Co. is offering a trip to Tochigi, Nagano, Fukushima or Miyagi prefectures on luxury Gran Class shinkansen trains, hoping to reinvigorate regional communities and promote local delicacies.

-If a weekend trip is not an option, a short ride in a limousine with a glass of strawberry-dipped champaign around Tokyo’s Nihonbashi and Marunouchi districts may be an alternative.
+If a weekend trip is not an option, a short ride in a limousine with a glass of strawberry-dipped champagne around Tokyo’s Nihonbashi and Marunouchi districts may be an alternative.
 Restaurants in the area are also planning to offer special meals as part of the promotion.

 Amazon Japan, meanwhile, has been offering some 500,000 products that users can enjoy during their time off — a little bit of lavishness for the day.
 The company is also offering access to three Japanese drama series on the Amazon Prime video-streaming service for three days from Friday for nonsubscribers.